GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 on the user's device, could then use the model to calculate the most popular topics for a user, based on the [hostnames](https://web.dev/same-site-same-origin/#origin) of the sites recently visited.

-The diagram below outlines a simplified example, showing how the Topics API might help an adtech platform to select an appropriate ad.
-This example assumes that the user's browser already has a model to map website hostnames to topics.
+The diagram below outlines a simplified example, to demonstrate how the Topics API might help an adtech platform to select an appropriate ad.
+The example assumes that the user's browser already has a model to map website hostnames to topics.

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/u9e1VvzblNVHCfyk1hRY.png",